csbrightside/craigbaldwin.com/site/content/about/index.md

 ## Responsibilities

-As pod development lead I manage a small group of developers, providing them code review feedback and development guidance.
-I liaise with project managers to create briefs, provide estimates, and maintain client documentation.
+As pod development lead I manage a small team of developers, providing code review feedback and development guidance.
+I liaise with project managers to create briefs, solve technical hurdles, provide estimates, and maintain client documentation.
 I also oversee We Make Websites' internal documentation and coding guidelines.

 ## Experience
-Studied Graphic Design and Photography at the [Winchester School of Art](http://www.southampton.ac.uk/wsa/index.page) and graduated in 2010 with a 2:1.
+Studied Graphic Design and Photography at the [Winchester School of Art](http://www.southampton.ac.uk/wsa/index.page), graduated in 2010 with a 2:1.
 In 2017 started working at We Make Websites as a front-end developer.
 Previously worked for [Intermedia](https://intermediasolutions.com/), [RocketBase](http://rocketbase.co.uk/), and [ais London](https://www.linkedin.com/company/ais-london/).
 For more detail please view my [LinkedIn](http://uk.linkedin.com/in/craigbaldwin/) page.
 For references please [contact me](/contact).

 ## Personal
 In my spare time I enjoy [running](https://www.strava.com/athletes/craigbaldwin), swimming, and [walking](/stats/mountains).
 I like to keep track of all my [stats](/stats).
 I'm most at home on the fells of the Lake District which I try to visit as often as possible.
 I hope to one day have climbed all 214 fells described by Alfred Wainwright.